-- During the school year, completed sets of working papers are processed daily during Unit Lunch (10:26 AM - 11:11 AM) in the IMC (summer hours are Mondays through Thursdays, 8:30 AM - 11:30 AM).
-Approved working papers will be returned in two-three days.
+- During the school year, completed sets of working papers are processed daily during Unit Lunch (10:26 AM - 11:11 AM) in the IMC (summer hours are Mondays through Thursdays, 8:00 AM - 11:00 AM).
+Approved working papers may be picked up the following day.

 - The minimum age for a child to get working papers is 14 years old.